digitalfabrik/opendrift-leeway-webgui/README.md

 This is an experimental tool to help Search and Rescue operations.
 An experimental service is available at [leeway.tuerantuer.org](https://leeway.tuerantuer.org).

-Sample output from the leeway tool (100 points, 1km radius, Denmark):
+Sample output from the leeway tool (100 points, 1km radius, south of Lampedusa):

 ![Example leeway output](./.github/leeway-simulation-output.png)